Course & Scope of Employment

 Whether or not an employee’s injury was sustained during the course and scope of their employment is an oft contested and frequently litigated issue.
 For example, an employee becomes injured during his lunch break when he is hit by a car crossing the street; an employee is injured at a company-sponsored softball game because the ball hits her in the leg; or an employee gets hurt while picking up her paycheck on her day off.
 Did any of these injuries occur in the course or scope of employment?

-These are extreme examples, but in general, and in Texas, for a claim for workers’ compensation to be covered, an employee must be show that the injury occurred while the worker was acting in the course and scope of his or her employment.
+These are extreme examples, but in general, and in Texas, for a workplace injury claim to be covered, an employee must be show that the injury occurred while the worker was acting in the course and scope of his or her employment.
 Course and scope of employment is defined in Texas as “an activity of any kind or character that has to do with and originates in the work, business, trade, or profession of the employer and that is performed by an employee while engaged in or about the furtherance of the affairs or business of the employer.”
 The injury need not occur on the premises of the employer for there to be coverage.

 Texas law recognizes the “coming and going rule” and the “dual purpose doctrine”, both of which can result in employers successfully avoiding coverage for workers’ compensation claims.
 The coming and going rule means that in most cases, employees cannot seek coverage if an injury is sustained on their way into the workplace or on the way home.
 This rule applies to employees who work in a fixed location; there are more complicated rules governing injuries to employees who travel at the behest of their employer.
 The dual purpose doctrine means that with limited exception, an employee cannot seek workers’ compensation coverage if the injury occurs while doing personal errands or business, even if doing so at the same time as work activities.